SwedbankPay/swedbank-pay-magento2-checkout/README.md

 # PayEx Checkout for Magento 2

-PayEx Checkout for Magento 2 is a complete re-imagination of the Magento checkout experience, integrating seamlessly into the Magento installation through highly customizable and flexible components.
+The Official PayEx Checkout Extension for Magento 2 provides seamless integration with PayEx Checkout, allowing your customers to pay swiftly and securely with credit card, invoice (Norway and Sweden), Vipps (Norway) and Swish (Sweden).
+Credit card payments are available world-wide.

 ## Requirements